Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-2/README.md

     2. Make each column s different color
     3. Make the bricks alternate in color
     4. Make each brick a different random color
+    5. Make more rows and columns (you may need to increase the size of the canvas)

 <figure>